Chicago Bulls championship riots

-Mass rioting and looting occurred in Chicago, Illinois in the immediate aftermath of the Chicago Bulls winning six NBA Championships in the 1990s.
+Mass rioting and looting occurred in Chicago, Illinois in the immediate aftermath of the Chicago Bulls winning six NBA championships in the 1990s.

 Background

-During the 1990s, the Chicago Bulls, led by Michael Jordan, won six NBA Championships in two three-peats from 1991–93 and 1996–98.
+During the 1990s, the Chicago Bulls, led by Michael Jordan, won six NBA Championships in two three-peats from 1991 to 1993 and 1996–98.

 1991

-On June 12, 1991 the Bulls defeated the Los Angeles Lakers four games to one in the 1991 NBA Finals.
+On June 12, 1991, the Bulls defeated the Los Angeles Lakers four games to one in the 1991 NBA Finals.
 After the victory, scattered incidents of looting and shootings occurred throughout Chicago, with two teenagers being injured by stray bullets at a victory rally.
 115 people were arrested.

 1992

-The most serious and widespread championship rioting occurred on June 14, 1992 after the Bulls defeated the Portland Trail Blazers in the 1992 NBA Finals.
+The most serious and widespread championship rioting occurred on June 14, 1992, after the Bulls defeated the Portland Trail Blazers in the 1992 NBA Finals.
 Rioting occurred throughout city, starting with people pouring out of bars on Division Street and destroying two taxicabs and dancing in the streets.
 The most serious violence occurred in the impoverished neighborhoods on the city's South and West Sides.
 Over 200 civilians and 95 police officers were injured, 61 police vehicles were damaged, over 1,000 arrests made and 347 stores were looted, mostly along Madison Street.
 No one was killed during the rioting, but a liquor store clerk was severely burnt when looters set fire to the store.